google/highwayhash/README.md

 against unacceptable worst-case behavior and denial of service attacks (see "hash flooding" below).

+128 and 256-bit hashes can be useful for verifying data integrity (checksums).

 ## SipHash

 Our SipHash implementation is a fast and portable drop-in replacement for